to Interstate compact as an MSWord file)

 government of the United States, or any of its branches or agencies,

-to define the scope of the powers it has been granted by the states.
+to define the scope of the powers it has been delegated by the

 I. States define the Constitution